lucasgdb/useful-dev-tools/README.md

 [Mockaroo](http://mockaroo.com/) | Mockaroo lets you generate up realistic test data in CSV, JSON, SQL, and Excel formats.
 [Marcdown](https://liyasthomas.github.io/marcdown) | A lightweight markdown viewer and editor.
 [HackerRank](https://www.hackerrank.com/) | An awesome platform to help you enhance your skills by providing problems to solve in a wide range of Computer Science domains.
+[Vimium](https://github.com/philc/vimium) | The Hacker's Browser.
+Forget about your mouse.
+Use VIM to navigate on your browser.

 ## Desktop Tools 🖥